 If you want to work with a dealer that’s not listed in Chase’s network or you want to get an offer that’s valid regardless of which dealer you ultimately choose, Chase might not be a good fit.
 As with any auto lender, it’s a good idea to shop around before you apply to make sure you get the features you want.

 How to apply for an auto loan from Chase

-3. Provide your personal information, including your address, phone number, employment and income information.
+You’ll want to have your personal information ready, including your address, phone number, housing status, employment and income information.

 Alternatives to consider

 If you’re on the fence about a Chase auto loan, compare its terms and features with other lenders to help you decide.